-Geographically, Sunjuice installs anywhere within 75km of Hervey Bay at no additional travel charge.
+Geographically, Sunjuice installs almost anywhere within 75km of Hervey Bay at no additional travel charge.
 We also install on any roof type without any additional fee either.

 Sunjuice has completed special projects as far away as Moree and Sydney in NSW and Melbourne and Phillip Island in Victoria and Adelaide in South Australia, so please check with us first if your installation can be done wherever you might be.

 Systems have been installed on residential steel and tile roofs, commercial businesses, farm sheds and on free-standing frames in back yards.

 Basically wherever you are and whatever space you have we can install a system tailored to you.

-For business customers wishing larger systems we have installed solar systems up to 120kW in size.
+For business customers requiring larger systems we have installed solar systems up to 120kW in size.

-In Queensland the maximum system size inverter which qualifies for the FIT (Feed in Tarriff) is 5kW.
+In Queensland the maximum system size (Feed in Tariff) for residential customers is 5kW.

 Electrical contractors holding unrestricted electrical contracting licenses for work in, but not limited to, Queensland.

 Once Ergon has installed your new meter, and you have been approved by Ergon, you will be credited per the current FIT rate for all exported electricity.